shikhar1996/Covid19/README.md

 * There is monthly limit of 25,000 requests for reverse encoding API.
 * Redis Cache 30MB
 * Heroku 550 free dyno hours each month.
-There the service might be idle after 30 minutes of inactivity.
+The server will sleep after 30 minutes of inactivity.
 In this case the first request might be slow

 ## Postman Collection